Administrators can create authentication policies to fulfill their authentication requirements.

-An authentication policy is a tree of authentication sources, selector instances, or a combination of them, on which the decision to route a request through a series of approved authentication sources with an optional authentication policy contract or a local identity profile at the end or to deny the request are based.
-Administrators can create one or more authentication policies to fulfill their authentication requirements.
-As needed, individual policies can be disabled.
+An authentication policy is a tree of authentication sources, selector instances, or a combination of them, that defines the decision to route a request through a series of approved authentication sources with an optional authentication policy contract or a local identity profile at the end or to deny the request.

 Administrators can enable authentication policies on identity provider (IdP) browser single sign-on (SSO) requests, adapter-to-adapter requests, and browser-based OAuth authorization code and implicit flows.
-Administrators can also enable authentication policies on SP-initiated Browser SSO requests received at the /sp/startSSO.ping endpoint.
+Administrators can also enable authentication policies on service provider (SP)-initiated Browser SSO requests received at the /sp/startSSO.ping endpoint.
 Individual policies can be disabled, as needed.